 Famous for its crystal clear warm water pools and coral reefs, Praia de Moreré is perfect for snorkeling and swimming.
 There are many pools at this beach, but the best ones are located offshore.
 These can be accessed only at low tide and you need to take a boat to get there.

 This breathtaking beach has plenty of space to rest and relax.

 I love Boipeba for its simplicity and authenticity and it’s one of the best places to visit in Bahia!

 When you’re in the Tinharé Archipelago, ensure to visit Moreré as it’s the best and most beautiful beach in Bahia.

 Other beaches in Boipeba that you shouldn’t miss are Cueira and Castelhanos.

 Located in Trancoso, a township of Porto Seguro, Mirror Beach was elected in 2009 by the leading Brazilian travel guide, Guia Quatro Rodas, as the third most beautiful beach in Brazil.

 Praia do Espelho had been on my must-visit list for a long time and I finally had the opportunity to visit it at the beginning of 2018.
-As soon as I arrived I fell in love with it and it immediately became one of my favorites beaches in Bahia.
+As soon as I arrived I felt in love with it and it immediately became one of my favorites beaches in Bahia.

 With crystal-clear turquoise warm and calm water, soft sand, white and red-yellowish cliffs covered with exuberant vegetation, Mirror Beach leaves all visitors in awe.